 You can find (almost) everything on the web these days, and it doesn’t take much effort to dig up the dirt on anyone or any business you’re interested in learning more about.
 I mean, what do you think most employers, potential customers, neighbors, and new acquaintances do when they want to find out more about you?
 That’s right, they search for you online.
 Here’s why this is definitely a double-edged sword…

-On the other hand, though, everyone has the chance to add to the global collection of information available on the web at any point in time.
+However, on the other hand, anyone with access to a computer has the ability to add to the global collection of information available on the web at any point in time.

 This is why online reputation management tactics and strategies are so important, especially if you’re dealing with some underhanded competitors that are just out to crush you with lies and slander.

 New content is published every day so companies must be watchful.
 Though it would be nice to be able to effortlessly protect your reputation with one push of a button, nothing could be further from the truth.

 Online reputation management is all about taking the necessary steps to implement dozens of tactics and changes that help you control the narrative online.
 It is consistent efforts that will carry the day, and the best time to start a reputation management campaign is before it is needed.

-Reputation management is all about controlling, not erasing, content
+- Reputation management is all about controlling, not erasing, content

 When people say that “once something hits the web it’s there forever” they really, really mean it.